 If your water heater leaks, causing a flood, let your insurer take a look to determine if something failed and the product is still under warranty.

-Your insurer also is likely to cover emergency repair costs, such as drying out a soggy home or boarding up a broken front door, says Moore.
+Your insurer also is likely to cover emergency repair costs, such as drying out a soggy home or boarding up a broken front door.

-If your home is uninhabitable, the loss-of-use portion would cover the costs of things like temporary accommodations and clothing, she says.
+If your home is uninhabitable, the loss-of-use portion would cover the costs of things like temporary accommodations and clothing.

-Because most homeowner insurance policies have deductibles, you should compare the amount of the loss to your deductible before filing a claim, says Pete Moraga, spokesman for the Insurance Information Network of California.
+Because most homeowner insurance policies have deductibles, you should compare the amount of the loss to your deductible before filing a claim.

-And because of the economy, many homeowners raised their deductible as a way to lower premiums, Moore says.
-If your deductible is $2,500 and your claim is $3,000 "you're better off taking care of it on your own."
+And because of the economy, many homeowners raised their deductible as a way to lower premiums.
+If your deductible is $2,500 and your claim is $3,000 you're better off taking care of it on your own.

-Water damage accounts for nearly one-quarter of all homeowner insurance claims, and in 2007 the average claim was for $5,500, according to the Insurance Information Institute.
+Water damage accounts for almost 22 percent of all homeowners insurance claims, and average $4,024 per claim, according to the Insurance Information Institute.

 While your insurance will typically cover damage from burst pipes, an ounce of prevention is worth a pound of cure.

-Because pressure can build up in pipes, Moraga recommends turning off the water before you leave home.
+Because pressure can build up in pipes, it's prudent turning off the water before you leave home.

-If you come home to a wet disaster, immediately call your insurance carrier, who can send someone to provide emergency service, such as pulling up the carpet and setting up fans and dehumidifiers to dry out your home, says Moore.
+If you come home to a wet disaster, immediately call your insurance carrier, who can send someone to provide emergency service, such as pulling up the carpet and setting up fans and dehumidifiers to dry out your home.

 Simple steps like putting your lights on timers, having your mail and newspaper held, and parking your second car in the driveway can give the impression someone is home.